• Skip to primary navigation

 • Combine sugar, cinnamon and salt in a small bowl.
 Set aside.

 • In a small bowl, whisk together cold water and cornstarch.
-Continue whisking until the cornstarch has dissolved.
+Continue whisking until cornstarch has dissolved.

 making blueberry filling from frozen blueberries